Loading...

 • This page is updated for DASA 2026 admissions (Academic Year 2026-27).

-• Candidates are advised to regularly visit the official DASA website (https://dasanit.org) for the latest updates, schedules, brochures, and corrigenda.
+• Candidates are advised to regularly visit the official DASA website (https://csab.nic.in) for the latest updates, schedules, brochures, and corrigenda.

 This page is for informational purposes only.
-ALLEN Overseas does not guarantee the accuracy of seat allotment procedures not yet officially released by the competent authority.
-Candidates must refer to official notifications from the Ministry of Education and DASA for final confirmation.
+ALLEN Overseas does not guarantee the accuracy of all information on this page.
+Candidates must refer to the official DASA 2026 Information Brochure available on csab.nic.in and official notifications from the Ministry of Education for final confirmation.

 Our Support